|

 Revolution.
 France is the only democratic country with these kind

 of movements alive and well and many proeminent French politicians have de "Trotskyist background" (L.Jospin, JL.Melenchon, P.Moscovici ro name a few).
 Why ?
 I see two reasons for that, both consistent with what the French value the most.
 First : they prefer theory to action and Trotsky was an intellectual, as opposed to Lenin and Stalin who were pragmatic.
-Second : they prefer a valiant loser to a boring winner and Trotsky was defated by Stalin who finally killed him.
+Second : they prefer a valiant loser to a boring winner and Trotsky was defated by Stalin who finally had him killed in Mexico.

 - More to come